 Ten credits equals forty-eight contact hours per year, and 2 x 1 hour sessions per week).
 The issue of marking the reflective work of students is a contested one.
 There is a concern that students may attempt to write what they believe the teacher wishes to hear.
 The decision was made to award marks to ensure that students engaged in the reflective process.
 When designing assessment strategies it is useful to bear in mind the developmental process of adolescents (and those at the cusp of leaving adolescence.
-Neuroscience has shown that the nucleus accumbens (that part of the brain that processes rewards) is more active than the prefrontal cortex (that part of the brain associated with rational thinking).
+Neuroscience has shown that the nucleus accumbers (that part of the brain hast processes rewards) is more active than the prefrontal cortex (that part of the brain associated with rational thinking).
 Broadly, the emotional brain is in full operation, but not necessarily the rational part of their brains.
-Therefore, depending on the maturity of the prefrontal cortex of students, they may be blind to the long term benefits of activities such as reflection.
-However, they will be far better under the remarks of a sense, giving grades to a student's reflective writing may be an appropriate way of incentivising them given their stage neurological development.
-As well as the incentivised reflective journals, the author developed a reflective blog which all students in E72107 could contribute and characterism reflections and the brain of the students in E72107 could contribute and characterism reflections making and the brain.
-EC2107 could contribute and share their own reflections anonymously during the academic year.
+Therefore, depending on the maturity of the prefrontal cortex (that part of the brain associated with rational part of their brains.
+Therefore, depending on the maturity of the prefrontal cortex of students; they may be blind to the long term benefits of activities such as reflection.
+However, they will be for better attuned to immediate rewards such as grades.
+In a student's reflective writing may be an appropriate way of incentivising them given their stage neurological development.
+As well as the incentivised reflective journals, the author developed a reflective blog which all students in EC2107 could contribute and share their own reflections anonymously during the academic year.
 There were no entries (bar my own) to this blog in the year.
-For more on decision-making and the brain were used to scaffold students' reflective writing.
+For more on decision-making and the brain specified parts are specified parts and specified parts of students in section specified parts.

+were used to scaffold students' reflective writing.
 Journal entries were assessed through a marking rubric that I designed in terms of the levels of reflective writing (Hatton and Smith, 1995) and the principles of integrative learning (Huber and Hutchings 2004; Hutchings, 2005) (see Appendix 1).
 All three reflective journals focused on the students' reflections-on-action (Schön 1983).